byjg/php-phpthread/README.md

 and choose the most suitable handler for processing the threads.
 The thread interface is the same whatever is the Thread handler.

-### Some Informations
+# Some Informations

 - Most of the fork implementation was based on the post "http://villavu.com/forum/showthread.php?t=73623" by the "superuser"
 - Tales Santos (tsantos84) contributed on the base of the Thread ZTS by creating the code base and solving some specific thread problems.
 Thanks!!!!

 # Usage

-## Assume for the examples below the class 'Foo' and the method 'bar'
+Assume for the examples below the class 'Foo' and the method 'bar':

 ```php
 require_once('vendor/autoload.php');